 For Cal State LA campus locations please see the Campus Map.

 Interested students and their parents are welcome to attend the EEP Open House.
 The program includes a presentation on the Early Entrance Program and academic acceleration as an option for some students, and will also provide information about the Honors College at Cal State LA.
-Discover how, for some students, the alternative pathway that EEP provides offers the academic acceleration they crave in an environment of intellectual peers.
+Discover how, for some students, the alternative pathway that EEP provides offers the academic acceleration they crave.
 Meet current EEP students and their parents to learn why they chose this unusual educational path, and why it has worked for them.
 The Open House includes a question-and-answer opportunity and a tour of the EEP spaces.